grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 {{< admonition type="note" >}}

-It is now recommended to use the official [Fluent Bit Loki plugin]({{< relref "./_index.md" >}}).
+We recommend using the official [Fluent Bit Loki plugin]({{< relref "./_index.md" >}}).
 The official plugin is more feature-rich and has better support for features such as structured meta data.
 The community plugin is still available for use, but it is no longer actively maintained.

 {{< /admonition >}}